the1lab/1lab/src/Order/Diagram/Lub.lagda.md

 ### As coproducts

-Joins are the “thinning” of coproducts; Put another way, when we allow a _set_ of relators rather than insisting on a propositional relation, the concept of join needs to be refined to that of coproduct.
+Joins are the “thinning” of [[coproducts]]; Put another way, when we allow a _set_ of relators, rather than insisting on a propositional relation, the concept of join needs to be refined to that of coproduct.

 ```agda
 open is-coproduct